ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

 You can also let users enter additional information along with the file itself.
 Here's two examples:

-- Files often have long, meaningless names which makes them difficult to find later.
+- files often have long, meaningless names which makes them difficult to find later.
 You can let users enter a friendly name, to help them find it easily later.
-- Files come with very little meta data, so you can let users provide a comment to associate with the file.
+- files come with very little meta data, so you can let users provide a comment to associate with the file.

 If you add additional fields, then you should show the answers on the check screen with the file.
 If the file is an image, then show users a preview.
 If the file is a spreadsheet, then show the values in a table.